 “In the modern political and economic context, this willingness [to care for unrelated others] usually translates into paying higher proportions of individual incomes in taxes toward the government and social welfare programs.”

 This is a shining bit of irrationality.
 Anyone who voluntarily donates her hard-earned resources to others can truly be called altruistic.
 On the other hand, someone who supports a tax increase may or may not be the target of that increase.
 They may, in fact, be the beneficiaries.
 It hardly qualifies as altruism to support a tax increase on someone else, especially if that increase transfers resources into one’s own pocket.
-I am not pointing fingers; I am saying it has been known to happen.

 Why the Methodology Matters